 Childhood vaccinations lay the groundwork for good health, but some parents delay or even ignore immunization schedules.
 Myths about vaccines are commonplace.

-Vaccines are proven to be safe and effective, and what’s more, they protect both the children receiving them as well as the general population.
+Vaccines are proven to be safe and effective.
+What’s more, they protect both the children receiving them and the general population.

 “The reason those vaccines are given at an early age is because there is a real risk of catching the diseases,” says Lewis Jackson, M.D., a Piedmont pediatrician.